mariusbanea/node-modules-require-and-object-destructuring/README.md

 ```

 - Open the "Logs" in this project
-- You should see output from 10 integration tests
+- You should see output from 10 integration tests, some will be failing.

-## Test

-## Test
+## Exercise

-Add the GET `/v1/todos/` endpoint to this application.
+...

 You have successfully completed the task when all the unit tests pass and the client applications works without any errors.

-You may look at any of the files in the project including the schema in the `models.js` file and the integration tests in `test/server.test.js`